 Natural vs. Artificial Sugar

-The main difference between natural sugar and high fructose corn syrup is the balance of fructose and glucose in high-fructose corn syrup.
+The main difference between natural sugar and high fructose corn syrup is The Balance of fructose and glucose in high-fructose corn syrup.
 As the name suggests, there is more fructose in the syrup than in regular sugar.
-The difference, however, is that an apple contains fiber and other nutritious elements that outweigh its sugar content.
-So how does an excess of sugar make one gain weight?
+The difference, however, is that an apple contains fibre and other nutritious elements that outweigh its sugar content.
+So how does an excess of sugar Make One Gain Weight?

 How It Works